Str-Transformer/Str_Transformer/README.md

 # Training and Evaluation
-To train Str-Transformer model on the Baseline Dataset\n python train.py
+To train Str-Transformer model on the Baseline Dataset

+python train.py

-To evaluate pretrained Str-Transformer model on the Baseline Dataset\n python evaluate.py
+To evaluate pretrained Str-Transformer model on the Baseline Dataset

+python evaluate.py

 # Pre-trained Models